3Jlou4eJluk/projects/four_russians_method/readme.md

 4. Implemented sequential data storage to optimize memory handling

 ## Important
-Four Russians Method constant = 6, because a larger value does not allow efficient use of the cache
+Four Russians Method constant = 6, because a larger value does not allow efficient use of the cache.

-> The goal of the project is to learn how to use caching to improve the efficiency of the program
+The goal of the project is to learn how to use caching to improve the efficiency of the program.